Your act of generosity, our longevity

 With planned giving, you can provide long-lasting support for the Sequoia Hospital Foundation while enjoying financial benefits for yourself.

-If you have any questions about making a gift of a life insurance policy, please contact us.
-We would be happy to answer questions that you have.
+Please call us if you have questions about charitable gift annuities.
+We would be happy to answer any questions that you have.